CarolinaKra/Carolina_Portfolio/README.md

 ## [Project 2: Sentiment Analysis on Tourist Accommodation Reviews](https://github.com/CarolinaKra/SentimentAnalysisHotelReviews)
 ### My Natural Language Processing Project
-* Developed a model to predict the sentiment of a textual Tourist Accommodation Reviews.
+* Developed a model that can predict the sentiment of a textual Tourist Accommodation Review.
 * Showed the keywords that are used in negative and positive reviews.
 * Developed different pre-processing strategies using NLP tools.
 * Applied different machine learning models: Naive Bayes, Decision Trees and SVM.
 * Used pre-trained lexicon based-models for sentiment analysis from Textblob and NLTK.
-* Evaluated the best combination of pre-processing and ML models together and the pre-trained model to select the best final model.
+* Evaluated the best combination of pre-processing and ML models together and the pre-trained models to select the best final model.
 * The best model achieved an accuracy of 86.3% and an f1 with macroaveraging of 64.2%.
 * Found that it is feasible to predict positive and negative reviews, but not so much the neutral ones.